-If you're a healthy adult, you can usually donate a pint (about half a liter) of blood without endangering your health.
+Most healthy adults can donate a pint (about half a liter) safely, without health risks.
 Within a few days of a blood donation, your body replaces the lost fluids.
 And after two weeks, your body replaces the lost red blood cells.

 How you prepare